zavelevsky/applitools-playwright-docs/docs/integration-with-playwright.md

 - **Share the file**: Send the report file directly to team members or stakeholders who need to review the test results.

 **No dependencies**: Recipients of the report don't need any special software or access to Applitools Eyes to view the report.
 They can open it in any modern web browser.

+#### Using the report in continuous integration (CI)

+In a CI environment, you can save the report as an artifact so that team members can download and review it.
+This is particularly useful for automated testing pipelines.

+For more information on setting up CI with Playwright and managing test artifacts, refer to the [Playwright CI guide](https://playwright.dev/docs/ci-intro).

 ## Advanced configuration